udacity/create-your-own-adventure/english/references/references.md

 You know Chief Marshmellow's really look their best when golden brown.
 So you ["Lunch for a lighter to make him golden brown."](../lunge-for-the-lighter/lunge-for-the-lighter.md)

+You decide to tell Chief Marshmellow ["The answer to life, universe and everything."](https://www.youtube.com/watch?v=aboZctrHfK8)